Installing ProcessMaker

 If you are using Microsoft Windows, then you can install ProcessMaker within WSL2.

-Go to Microsoft's site and follow their instructions.
+Go to and follow their instructions.
 It's very easy and quick.

 If you are on Microsoft Windows, ensure to go into settings and enable the WSL2 integration.